campossalex/apacheflink-labday-1/terraform/README.md

 - Terraform installed
 - AWS CLI installed
 - Configure aws cli with your aws key credentials
 - Key pair generated in the region you wil deploy the environment

+## Additional requirements

+⚠️ Only if you want to deploy with a VVP license

+- Key pair file (.pem): upload to `terraform/key-pair/`
+- VVP license (.yaml): upload to `setup/helm/vvp-licenses.yaml`

 # Steps